mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 # Pleural effusion

 ↑, ↓
 A peural effusion results from the accumulation of abnormal volumes (>10–​20 mL) of fluid in the pleural space.

 Commonest causes in the UK and USA (in order): cardiac failure, pneumonia, malignancy, pulmonary embolus (PE).

-## Consider admission and chest drain insertion for:

-- malignant effusions which are candidates for pleurodesis
-- Empyema (pus) or complicated parapneumonic effusion (pleural fluid pH <7.2)
-- Patients who are unwell with an acute massive effusion.

 ## Investigations